babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 ## How can I report a bug?

-To report a bug, check out the [Github repository](https://github.com/babelfish-for-postgresql/postgresql_modified_for_babelfish/issues) and report your findings.
+To report a bug, check out the [Github Babelfish Extensions repository](https://github.com/babelfish-for-postgresql/babelfish_extensions/issues) and report your findings.

 Please make sure that a test case as well as software versions and all other relevant information are included in the report, to make it easier to track down problems.
 In case of a crash, a gdb backtrace is highly appreciated.